atet/coursera/RepData_PeerAssessment2/PA2_template.md

 ##   19393   49364   33039     208  347186  453107
 ```

-  * For the purposes of this study, I will now consider the `data` to be harmonized, clean, and ready for analysis.
+**For the purposes of this study, I will now consider the `data` to be harmonized, clean, and ready for analysis**.

 ```
 ## 'data.frame':	902297 obs. of  9 variables: